Learn how to speak confidently with help from the Speech-Language-Hearing Center.

 If you are uncertain if you can use the center’s services, call our number in the contact information.

 Since the center is housed in Worcester State’s Communication Sciences and Disorders Department, it is in partnership with the department’s Speech-Language Pathology master’s program to provide educational experiences to graduate students.
 These students acquire knowledge and skills while delivering high-quality clinical, diagnostic, and intervention services under the attentive supervision of our staff.
-Note.
-HIPAA training and certification for our students is provided by HIPAA EXAMS, Inc.

 To schedule an appointment, please contact the center by calling our number in the contact information.
 Referrals are accepted from any source.